 What types of space maintainers do we recommend at Children’s Dental FunZone?

-Since young children and adolescents tend to loose removable space maintainers, or do not wear them often enough, we recommend fixed space maintainers that are cemented onto the tooth.
+Since young children and adolescents tend to lose removable space maintainers, or do not wear them often enough, we recommend fixed space maintainers that are cemented onto the tooth.
 These are more efficient at maintaining the space and require minimal care on the part of the child.
 Also in the event that the child is missing only one tooth, we recommend a unilateral space maintainer.
 If the child is missing more than one tooth however, the space is best maintained using a bilateral space maintainer.
 For the top teeth, this is called a Nance appliance, while for the bottom teeth, this orthodontic device is known as a lower lingual holding arch.

 How are space maintainers made?